37 Environmental policy

 Australia’s Constitution provides the formal institutional context within which environmental policy is made.
 The first thing to appreciate about this is that there is no explicit head of power in our Constitution, which formally articulates the role of the federal government in environmental matters.
 This is because state governments existed before Australia (as a nation) existed and negotiations to establish the Commonwealth resulted in the federal level of government only being granted specific powers (these powers are specified in section 51 of the Australian Constitution).

-Nonetheless, the federal government has come to have considerable influence on environmental matters, should it choose to exert itself, by virtue of its dominant financial position (termed the vertical fiscal imbalance), and decisions by the High Court.
+By contrast, state governments create the basic legislative settings relating to development, such as land tenure, planning schemes, primary industries, public utilities and the environment (for example, environment protection, biodiversity and national parks legislation).
+Hence, many environmental policy decisions are made at the state level within decision-making processes established by the state government.
+Nonetheless, the federal government can have considerable influence on environmental matters, should it choose to exert itself, by virtue of decisions by the High Court and the federal government’s dominant financial position (termed the vertical fiscal imbalance).
 In effect, a range of strategies have increased the reach of the federal government on environmental matters, through levers such as the powers over external affairs, foreign investment, and corporations.
 In this context, Buhrs and Christoff argue that:

-Over the past three decades the Commonwealth government has gained greater formal control over environmental protection and resource development through the Constitution’s powers relating to external affairs.
+Over the past three decades the Commonwealth [federal] government has gained greater formal control over environmental protection and resource development through the Constitution’s powers relating to external affairs.
 These enable national laws enacting treaties including international environmental agreements to ‘override’ the States.
-But, the States retain the capacity for policy implementation, and therefore real influence in these matters largely remains with them.[39]
+But, the States retain the capacity for policy implementation, and therefore real influence in these matters largely remains with them.[40]

 However, the federal government’s willingness to exert influence has waxed and waned since the 1980s when there was considerable conflict between the federal government and subnational governments over issues such as the proposed damming of the Franklin River and protection of wet tropical rainforests in Far North Queensland.
 An Intergovernmental Agreement on the Environment was negotiated in the early 1990s as a way to improve intergovernmental consideration of environmental issues (including through Ministerial Council processes).
 In addition, a significant attempt was made to establish a national strategy for ecologically sustainable development (NSESD) in the early 1990s, although it is clear that much more could have been achieved.[41]